datreant/MDSynthesis/docs/api_sims.rst

 AtomSelections
 ``````````````
-The class :class:`mdsynthesis.limbs.AtomSelections` is the interface used by Sims to
+The class :class:`mdsynthesis.metadata.AtomSelections` is the interface used by Sims to
 get :class:`MDAnalysis.AtomGroup` objects from stored selection definitions.

-.. autoclass:: mdsynthesis.limbs.AtomSelections
+.. autoclass:: mdsynthesis.metadata.AtomSelections
     :members:
     :inherited-members: